deeprest/sagaGitlabMirror/Design.md

 **Is not commercialized**
 no ads.
-You pay with your soul. (fake ads?) no microtransactions. no in-game currency to compulsively accumulate. (or make it useless)
+You pay with your soul. (fake ads?) no microtransactions. no in-game currency to purchase.

-**Does not use addiction mechanics** no achievements to leave you feeling underachieved. no trophies. your ego is big enough already.
+**Does not use addiction mechanics** no in-game currency to compulsively accumulate. (or possibly make it useless) no achievements to leave you feeling underachieved. no trophies. your ego is big enough already.

 **Not too complex. you have a life** no tedious narrative to ignore (dialogue and presentation, but no narrative) no complicated technology/skill tree

+Does not have much UI shit on screen.

 # Influences
 * Mega Man X (1993) dash, walljump, wallside, charged shot.